-Meadowlark Tutorials provides remedial (to fix or make better) services help a person to recognize and develop his/her own learning styles.
+Meadowlark Tutorials provides remedial (to fix or make better) services to help a person recognize and develop his/her own learning styles.
 Skills and techniques are taught and allowed to develop at a comfortable pace and with greater clarity.

 "Through regular tutorials with Philip of Meadowlark Tutorials, my son has become a motivated, independent, confident learner.
 He has learned a myriad of strategies which he uses to compensate for his learning disabilities and is achieving a solid B+ average.
 I, myself am a teacher and frequently refer Phil's services for my students."
 R. Piche - teacher

 With instruction, understanding, and practice, these newly introduced skills and techniques are learned and reinforced.
 Study skills in preparation for high school, college, and university are developed continuously.

 For the parents, Philip is a remedial education specialist helping students of all ages improve their learning abilities.
 He provides advice, advocacy, and professional guidance through the public and private education system.

 For the students, Mr. Phil is their learning specialist.
 He is the guy who makes them laugh, understand, and learn better.
 He is there to help them develop the learning skills, techniques, and habits to be a successful and happy student.

 "Philip Powel Smith has been an incredible asset to my son.
 His learning skills have improved immensely.
 I highly recommend Meadowlark Tutorials.
 Philip has succeeded where everyone else has failed."
 D. Thornton, parent